fblomqvi/lattice-tools/README.md

 lattice-tools is a free collection of programs designed to make working with lattices simple and efficient.
-However, at this moment the tools are not ready for use.
+However, at this moment, the tools are not ready for use.

 INSTALLATION